Medical Review by Heidi Moawad MD

 3. Muscle aches

 Having depression can worsen bodily inflammation.
-Researchers have demonstrated that pain mediators produced in response to inflammation can induce depressive symptoms.
+Researchers have found that pain mediators produced in response to inflammation can induce depressive symptoms.
 On top of that, some studies show that depression can increase pain sensitivity, though conflicting research also exists.

 According to polyvagal theory, feelings of pain—both physical and mental—may arise to keep you from expending unnecessary energy.
 Muscle aches and other kinds of pain may keep you from working or spending time with others.